Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-versioning-semver.md

 Requires `version` in `package.json` to be in [SemVer](https://semver.org/).

-Additionally, major versions of `0` are not permitted, preview versions must be in the format `<version>-preview-<preview-version>`, where `preview-version` is an integer.
+Additionally, major versions of `0` are not permitted, preview versions must be in the format `<version>-preview.<preview-version>`, where `preview-version` is an integer.

 ## Examples